LowGravityPL/raccoonwp.github.io/index.md

 ---

 # RaccoonWP
-**This is 1.5.0 release.
-If you find any issues let us know**
+**If you find any issues let us know**

 Raccoon is a modern architecture stack and a starter theme for [WordPress](https://wordpress.org/).

 The stack is based on the Composer on the backend.
 Node.js with Webpack are used on the frontend.
-This composition allows for a quick and efficient development using the tools which are **state of the art in 2018.**
+This composition allows for a quick and efficient development using the tools which are **state of the art in 2019.**

 You should use it as your boilerplate/starter kit to obtain **optimal architecture with performance, extensibility and security** in mind.